Single-shot measurement of photonic topological invariant: Abstract

 \section{Abstract}

-Topological design enables physicists to engineer robustness into a system.
-When connected to a topological invariant, the propagation of light remains unchanged in the presence of disorder.
-However, a general challenge remains to directly characterise the topological properties of systems by experiment.
-In this work, we demonstrate a novel technique for directly observing a photonic winding number using a single measurement.
-By propagating light with a sufficiently broad spectrum along a topological photonic crystal fibre, we calculate the winding number invariant from the output intensity pattern.
-We quantify the limitations of this single-shot method, which works even for surprisingly narrow and asymmetric spectral distributions.
-Furthermore, we dynamically evaluate the effectiveness of our method by uncovering the loss of the bulk invariant as we twist the fibre.
-The characterisation method that we present is highly accessible and transferable across topological photonic platforms.
+Topological design enables robustness to be engineered into a system.
+However, a general challenge remains to experimentally characterize topological properties.
+In this work, we demonstrate a technique for directly observing a winding-number invariant using a single measurement.
+By propagating light with a sufficiently broad spectrum along a topological photonic crystal fiber, we calculate the winding number invariant from the output intensity pattern.
+We quantify the capabilities of this single-shot method, which works even for surprisingly narrow and asymmetric spectral distributions.
+We demonstrate our approach using topological fiber, but our method is generalizable to other platforms.
+Our method is experimentally straightforward: we use only a broadband input excitation and a single output to measure the topological invariant.